basecamp/kamal/README.md

     awslogs-group: "my-app"
 ```

-If nothing is configured, Docker will use its default driver `json-file`.
+If nothing is configured, the default option `max-size=10m` is used for all containers.
+The default logging driver of Docker is `json-file`.

 ### Using remote builder for native multi-arch